ShefPHP/website/source/about.md

 ---
-layout: default
+layout: munter
 title: About

 ---
-# About the Author or Blog
+# A user group for the PHP developers of Sheffield and South Yorkshire.

 Here is a little information about the author or the blog.